BearStudio/start-ui-web/README.md

 ℹ️ API calls are mapped on a [JHipster](https://www.jhipster.tech/) backend application.

 ## Features

+You can find more details about each feature on the [documentation](https://docs.web.start-ui.com)

 - Reponsive layout / navigation.
 - Sign / Sign Up / Password recovery screens.